imroc/imgo/README.md

 imgo
 ==============
-imgo is a push/IM server writen by golang based on goim.
+Imgo is a push/IM server writen by golang based on goim.You should not use it in production right now,be patient,waiting for a while.

 ## Features
  * Light weight